MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintTaskDefinition.md

   - `[PrinterShareId <String>]`: The unique identifier of printerShare
   - `[UserId <String>]`: The unique identifier of user

-TASKS <IMicrosoftGraphPrintTask\[]>: A list of tasks that have been created based on this definition.
+`TASKS <IMicrosoftGraphPrintTask[]>`: A list of tasks that have been created based on this definition.
 The list includes currently running tasks and recently completed tasks.
 Read-only.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[AppId <String>]`: Refers to the Unique GUID representing Application Id in the Azure Active Directory.
+      - `[AppId <String>]`: Refers to the unique identifier representing Application Id in the Azure Active Directory.
       - `[DisplayName <String>]`: Refers to the Application Name displayed in the Azure Portal.
-      - `[ServicePrincipalId <String>]`: Refers to the Unique GUID indicating Service Principal Id in Azure Active Directory for the corresponding App.
+      - `[ServicePrincipalId <String>]`: Refers to the unique identifier indicating Service Principal Id in Azure Active Directory for the corresponding App.
       - `[ServicePrincipalName <String>]`: Refers to the Service Principal Name is the Application name in the tenant.
     - `[DisplayName <String>]`: The name of the printTaskDefinition.
     - `[Tasks <IMicrosoftGraphPrintTask[]>]`: A list of tasks that have been created based on this definition.
 The list includes currently running tasks and recently completed tasks.
 Read-only.